04 Feb

 - If you see that the documents provided have 2 different names, then check whether the applicant has supporting documents like a marriage certificate or divorce decree as proof.

-To learn more about what documents you can accept and how to perform the right to work checks, we advise you to speak to an employment lawyer or HR consultants.
+To learn more about what documents you can accept and how to perform the right to work checks, we advise you to speak to an employment lawyer or HR consultant.

 - A Basic DBS Check: Helps reveal information about unspent convictions and conditional cautions.